-H5-6.
+- H5-6.
 Changing votes.
-Any member may change a vote after the vote recording equipment has started to operate if the member rises and, when recognized by the presiding officer, announces the change before the result of the vote has been announced by the presiding officer.
+Any member may change a vote after the vote recording equipment has started to operate if the member rises and, when recognized by the presiding officer, announces the change before the result of the vote has been announced by the presiding officer. - H5-7.

-H5-7.
 Voting records.
-On any question requiring the "yeas" and "nays" to be entered upon the journal, the chief clerk shall retain one copy of the recorded vote on the electronic voting system and provide it for purposes of the daily journal.
+On any question requiring the "yeas" and "nays" to be entered upon the journal, the chief clerk shall retain one copy of the recorded vote on the electronic voting system and provide it for purposes of the daily journal. - H5-8.

-H5-8.
 Members to vote electronically from their desks, exceptions.
 A member may vote on the electronic voting system only when at the member's desk.
-However, the presiding officer may authorize the chief clerk to call the names of members who are on the floor but not at their desks at the time of a vote and to record the votes of such members on the electronic voting system.
-If a member other than the speaker of the House is presiding, the chief clerk shall switch the voting system to allow the designated member presiding to vote in the presiding officer's station.
+However, the presiding officer may authorize the chief clerk to call the names of members who are on the floor but not at their desks at the time of a vote or who are participating remotely as permitted under Joint Rule 2-5 at the time of the vote and to record the votes of such members on the electronic voting system.
+If a member other than the speaker of the House is presiding, the chief clerk shall switch the voting system to allow the designated member presiding to vote in the presiding officer's station. - H5-9.

-H5-9.
 Voting by proxy prohibited.
 No member may vote for another member; nor may any other person cast a vote for a member, except as otherwise provided in these rules.
-Any member who votes or attempts to vote for another member, or a person not a member who votes or attempts to vote for a nother member, or a person not a member who votes or attempts to vote for a member, is in contempt of the House and may be punished pursuant to law.
+Any member who votes or attempts to vote for another member, or a person not a member who votes or attempts to vote for a member, is in contempt of the House and may be punished pursuant to law. - H5-10.

-H5-10.
 Tampering with electronic voting equipment prohibited.
-Any member or other person who willfully tampers with or attempts to disarrange, deface, impair or destroy in any manner whatsoever the electronic voting equipment used by the House of Representatives, or who instigates, aids or abets with the intent to destroy or change the record of votes thereon, is in contempt of the House and may be punished pursuant to law.
+Any member or other person who willfully tampers with or attempts to disarrange, deface, impair or destroy in any manner whatsoever the electronic voting equipment used by the House of Representatives, or who instigates, aids or abets with the intent to destroy or change the record of votes thereon, is in contempt of the House and may be punished pursuant to law. - H5-11.

-H5-11.
 Voting machine for session use only.
-The electronic voting equipment may only be used when the House of Representatives is in session.
+The electronic voting equipment may only be used when the House of Representatives is in session. - H5-12.
+Remote voting.
+The speaker may temporarily suspend the provisions of this chapter requiring use of the electronic voting system if over a half of the members are participating remotely because of an outbreak of the COVID-19 virus.